 Knowing that you only have to workout for around 30 minutes can make it easier to clear space in your morning schedule.
 I follow the same routines as you guys, using my BBG program in the SWEAT app, which means I can do my workouts anywhere (even when I’m travelling).

 While this might not be practical for everyone, the time it takes you to get to and from the office or to classes is valuable time.
 Ride a bike, or leave home earlier to fit in a walk.
 If you take public transport, try getting off one stop earlier and walking the rest of the way a couple of times a week.

 Reward yourself if you stick to the routine

-I’m not going to lie, girls — if you aren’t a morning person, the first few days (or even weeks) as you adjust to earlier mornings will be a bit hard.
+I’m not going to lie, ladies — if you aren’t a morning person, the first few days (or even weeks) as you adjust to earlier mornings will be a bit hard.
 Positive reinforcement, such as giving yourself a small reward, makes it easier to stick to new habits.
-Treat yourself to a breakfast at your favourite cafe, and still have time to do everything you need - because you’ve woken up earlier!
+Treat yourself to breakfast at your favourite cafe, and still have time to do everything you need — because you’ve woken up earlier!

 You don’t need to be up at sunrise to squeeze in a morning workout.
 With a little preparation the night before and some practice, you can start your day with a bit of exercise and feel energised!

 * Results may vary.
 Strict adherence to the nutrition and exercise guide are required for best results.